UBCSailbot/raye-local-pathfinding/README.md

 During a simulation, you can run:

 * `rostopic pub /requestLocalPathUpdate` then press TAB repeatedly to get a default messsage.
-Then send it to tell the main loop to run a path regeneration.
+Then send it to request a local path change, which will only actually change if the new path is lower cost than the current one.

+* `rostopic pub /forceLocalPathUpdate` then press TAB repeatedly to get a default messsage.
+Then send it to force a local path change, which will change the path, regardless if the new path is lower cost than the current one or not.

 * `rostopic pub /new_boat` then press TAB repeatedly to get a default messsage.
 Edit the message to get the boat in the location, speed and direction you want.
 This will create a new AIS boat obstacle.